GSA/resources.data.gov/pages/incubatorplaybook.md

 *ELEMENTS: Requirements*
 There are three main sections, Challenge Phases, Challenge Types, and Case Studies, any of which can be used as a starting point for learning about challenges.
 There are additional sections listing Mentors who can help you refine the challenges, and Resources like development tools, templates, and examples.
 There are steps involved:
-Agency announces a problem to the public
+* Agency announces a problem to the public,
-Participants create and submit solutions to the problem Agency evaluates solutions and awards prizes to the best ones
+* Participants create and submit solutions to the problem,
+* Agency evaluates solutions and awards prizes to the best ones.

 *FINDING SUCCESS*
 Since 2010, the U.S. government has run nearly 1,000 challenges and offered well over $250 million in cash prizes for the best ideas.
 Students, hobbyists, small business owners, and academic researchers have won these challenges.
 Government users with a Federal agency may also run a challenge and/or post a challenge.
 Challenges have produced concepts for cost-effective clean water systems, gunshot detectors to improve responses to school shootings, and robots capable of setting up life support and communications infrastructure on Mars in preparation for future human missions.